kirbysayshi/ID.js/README.md

 * Cross-browser event translation / normalization
 * Mouse events (yet!)

 This utility has been tested in Firefox 3.6, Chrome 5, and Safari 5.
-It comes with a few tests written in qunit, so if anyone runs them in another browser, I can update this here.
+It comes with a few tests written in qunit, so if anyone runs them in another browser, I can update browser compatibility.

 HOW TO USE
 ==========